 Mateo Zanetic – Director of Operations

 Mateo joined the Charity in July 2014 as a consultant.
 From January 2015 he took a permanent position as Regional Director for Africa.
 Mateo graduated with a degree in Management Accounting and Corporate Finance from Wits University.
-After that he spent few years as a business consultant.
+After that he spent a few years as a business consultant.
 In 2005, he joined The Small Enterprise Foundation, a leading micro-finance institution in South Africa as an Administration Manager.
-He went on to assume various Senior Management Roles in Organization.
-In 2008, he was appointed as Chief Operating Officer till he started with MLF as a consultant.
+He went on to assume various senior management roles in the organization.
+In 2008, he was appointed as Chief Operating Officer, a role he did until he started with MLF as a consultant.

 Kenson Chiphaka – CEO Zambia